Loader Simulation with DEM

 Key Contributions

-• Vehicle Modeling: I help build a rigid-body model of a wheel loader using Chrono’s MBD engine, including articulated steering, hydraulic lift arms, and bucket mechanisms.
+• Vehicle Modeling: Developed a rigid-body model of a wheel loader using Chrono’s Multi-Body Dynamics (MBD) engine, incorporating articulated steering, hydraulic lift arms, and bucket mechanisms.

-• DEM Terrain Setup: I configure large-scale granular terrain beds using DEM-E, representing soil as spherical particles with calibrated contact properties.
+• DEM Terrain Setup: Configured large-scale granular terrain beds using DEM-E, modeling soil as spherical particles with calibrated contact properties to ensure physical accuracy.

-• Loader-Soil Interaction: I simulate digging operations with a moving bucket interacting with DEM terrain, tracking forces, torques, and resistance profiles.
+• Loader-Soil Interaction: Simulated digging operations to analyze the interaction between the moving bucket and DEM terrain, tracking reaction forces, torques, and resistance profiles.

-• Simulation Automation: I create scripts for running automated dig cycles under varied approach angles, depths, and bucket trajectories.
+• Simulation Automation: Implemented scripts to automate dig cycles, enabling testing under varied approach angles, depths, and bucket trajectories.

-• Performance Metrics & Visualization: I log penetration forces, soil flow, and loading efficiency, and visualize the simulations with terrain deformation and particle flow fields.
+• Performance Metrics & Visualization: Logged key metrics such as penetration forces, soil flow, and loading efficiency, while visualizing simulations to depict terrain deformation and particle flow fields.

-Left: Image of a Loader.
-Right: Soil particle deformation and interaction visualized during the digging phase.
+Left: Wheel Loader Model.
+Right: Visualization of soil particle deformation and interaction during the digging phase.

-This project strengthens my experience in physics-based simulation, granular material modeling, and the development of tools for off-road automation and heavy equipment performance evaluation.
+This project enhances expertise in physics-based simulation and granular material modeling, contributing to the development of tools for off-road automation and heavy equipment performance evaluation.